AstreaTSS/PYTHIAWebsite/docs/index.md

   [![Donate on Ko-Fi](https://img.shields.io/badge/Donate_on_Ko--Fi-Link-DEDEDE?style=for-the-badge&logo=ko-fi&logoColor=DEDEDE)](https://ko-fi.com/astreatss)
 </p>

+> "Hello.
+I am PYTHIA, the Ultimate Robotic Assistant.
+I look forward to assisting you in whatever tasks you may have."

 PYTHIA is a Discord bot meant to assist with various parts of running Danganronpa/Killing Game RPs.
 The various features can be seen below.

 ## Gacha